alters-mit/sticky_mitten_avatar/Documentation/static_object_info.md

 `from sticky_mitten_avatar.sticky_mitten_avatar.static_object_info import StaticObjectInfo`

-Info for an object that doesn't change between frames.
+Info for an object that doesn't change between frames, such as its ID and mass.

+***

-*** Static Fields
+## Static Fields

 - `CONTAINERS` The names of every possible container object.